corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/app-upgrade-notes.md

 #### Upgrading an existing node from Corda 4.5 (or earlier 4.x version) to version 4.6

-1. Remove any entries of `transactionIsolationLevel`, `initialiseSchema`, or `initialiseAppSchema` from the database section of your node configuration file.
+1. Remove any entries of `transactionIsolationLevel`, `initialiseSchema`, `initialiseAppSchema`, and `runMigration` from the database section of your [node configuration file](node/setup/node-configuration-file.md).
-2. Update any missing core schema changes by running the node in `run-migration-scripts` mode: `java -jar corda.jar run-migration-scripts --core-schemas`.
+2. Update any missing core schema changes by either running the [Database Management Tool](database-management-tool.md) (recommended), or running the node in `run-migration-scripts` mode: `java -jar corda.jar run-migration-scripts --core-schemas`.
-3. Add Liquibase resources to CorDapps.
-In Corda 4.6, CorDapps that introduce custom schema need Liquibase migration scripts allowing them to create the schema upfront.
-For existing CorDapps that do not have migration scripts in their resources, they can be added as an external migration `.jar` file, as documented in the [Corda Enterprise documentation](../../corda-enterprise/4.6/cordapps/database-management.md#adding-scripts-retrospectively-to-an-existing-cordapp).
-4. Update the changelog for existing schemas.
-After upgrading the Corda `.jar` file and adding Liquibase scripts to the CorDapp(s), any custom schemas from the apps are present in the database, but the changelog entries in the Liquibase changelog table are missing (as they have been created by Liquibase).
-This will cause issues when starting the node, and also when running `run-migration-scripts` as tables that already exist cannot be recreated.
-By running the new sub-command `sync-app-schemas`, changelog entries are created for all existing mapped schemas from CorDapps: `java -jar corda.jar sync-app-schemas`.

-{{< warning >}}
-**IMPORTANT!**
-1. Do **not** install any new CorDapp, or a version adding schema entities, before running the `sync-app-schemas` sub-command.
-Any mapped schema found in the CorDapps will be added to the changelog **without** trying to create the matching database entities.
-2. If you are upgrading a node to Corda 4.6 while any CorDapp with mapped schemas is being installed, you **must synchronise the schemas** (and thus run `sync-app-schemas`) **before** the node can start again and/or before any app schema updates can be run.
-Therefore, you must **not** install or update a CorDapp with new or modified schemas while upgrading the node, or after upgrading but before synchronising the app schemas.
-{{< /warning >}}

 #### Upgrading from Corda 3.x or Corda Enterprise 3.x